PureStorage-OpenConnect/k8s-px-terraform/docs/gcloudGKE/README.md

 ## Step 1.
 Installation of required software

-This repo contains scripts/prereq.sh file that will install all the required softwares based on the OS (tested on MacOS and Ubuntu)
+This repo contains scripts/prereq.sh file that will install all the required softwares based on the OS (tested on Linux (CentOS, Ubuntu) and MacOS)

 Upon running the script the following software/tools will be installed that is required to create AKS cluster